 ☑ Do keyword research and gather content ideas

-There are a lot of great tools and techniques available for figuring out the kinds of questions people are asking about your practice, your services and procedures, and the conditions you treat.
+There are many great tools and techniques available for figuring out the kinds of questions people are asking about your practice, your services and procedures, and the conditions you treat.
 The most basic is to listen to your patients—what are they asking in consultations, at the front desk, and when they call in?

-- Google Suggest — this is a feature built-in to Google search, but it can be a powerful way to quickly and easily get keyword data.
+- Google Suggest — This feature is built-in to Google search, but it can be a powerful way to quickly and easily get keyword data.
 All you have to do is start typing keywords into Google.
-As long as you don’t hit enter or click search, a selection of popular searches will drop down.
+As long as you don’t hit enter or click search, a selection of popular searches will dropdown.
 You can mine these suggestions for questions and phrases related to your practice.

 - Google Keyword Planner and Search Console — If you have a Google account set up, you can use the tried and true free keyword tool Google provides for AdWords customers.
-It’s not perfect and it isn’t the most full-featured, but it is free data.
-Additionally, assuming you have Search Console integrated with your site, you can use the last 90 days worth of search data to see your search rankings and actual keyword data that has brought in visitors to your site.
+It’s not perfect, and it isn’t the most full-featured, but it is free data.
+Additionally, assuming you have Search Console integrated with your site, you can use the last 90 days’ worth of search data to see your search rankings and actual keyword data brought in visitors to your site.

 Frequently asked question pages are great tools for capturing traffic via traditional SEO and voice search optimization.
 At their most basic, these pages provide precisely the kind of content most featured snippets and People Also Ask boxes require — a question and its specific answer.
 Building out a page with an influential series of related FAQs about a topic can help quickly boost the featured snippet real estate dedicated to your website and provides a firm basis for your voice search optimization efforts.

 ☑ Bolster your local search and entity authority — Don’t neglect proper local search optimization.
 Ensuring you’re focusing on getting listed in maps, business directories, and review sites is an easy way to signal to search engines that you aren’t some fly-by-night operation.
-Additionally, if your patients review you, good reviews are a strong signal that your practice is credible and valuable and typically result in higher local search rankings.
-These reviews, in addition to many other factors, combine to create a metric often called entity authority.
+Additionally, good reviews are a strong signal that your practice is credible and valuable and typically result in higher local search rankings if your patients review you.
+In addition to many other factors, these reviews combine to create a metric often called entity authority.
 The higher your entity authority, the higher your content ranks.
-This is one of those proprietary metrics that no one fully understands (outside search engine development teams), but it consists primarily of data that helps determine your credibility including:
+This is one of those proprietary metrics that no one fully understands (outside search engine development teams), but it consists primarily of data that helps determine your credibility, including: